“Go that way! Towards the sun.”

 What I have learned is that faith is the little voice that pops up when you are discouraged or even despairing and points you back to God.
-It tells you something true and sometimes what is true is not what you want to hear.
-And you can choose to embrace it and continue walking by faith or you can reject it and try to find your own way forward.
-And when times are hard, you have to really listen for it.
+It tells you something true. sometimes what is true is not what you want to hear.
+But it’s true and you can choose to embrace it and continue walking by faith or you can reject it and try to find your own way forward.
+When times are hard, you have to really listen for it.
 You have to really hold onto what you hear.
 Because soon enough something will come and wash that little piece of comfort away.

 Why do I say that these words and their amazing power to sustain us are faith?
 Scriptures describe Jesus as the author and perfector of our faith.
 Jesus is the Word made flesh.
 In the beginning there was the word and the word was God and the word was with God.
 Listen and you will hear words pointing you back to God.

-I came across these words a couple of months ago: “who told you that winter will never end and spring will never come again?”
+A couple of months ago, I read in a devotional: “who told you that winter will never end and spring will never come again?”
 And regularly when I have been ready to consign myself to a life of permanent misery, those words: “who told you that winter will never end and spring will never come again?” would drift into my mind.
 And I had a choice.
-I could believe what was pointing me back towards God or would I continue embracing the darkness?
+I could believe these words pointing me back towards God or would I continue embracing the darkness.
 The darkness seems so reasonable and safe.
 It’s real.
 I can think of 100 reasons to just let go of what I have put my faith in until now and give myself up to misery and call it my fate.
-But everytime I am quiet, every time I cannot hold onto being miserable anymore, the words of faith keep coming back.
+But every time I am quiet, every time I cannot hold onto being miserable anymore, the words of faith keep coming back.

 This is how faith works: what you allow in, will come back to you when you need it.
-That’s just the way it works as is being confirmed by neuroscientists looking at brain plasticity.
-This is a free gift we all have thanks to these amazing brains we have been given.
+It’s not magic; it’s a free gift we all have thanks to these amazing brains we have been given.
 Our brains will take the smallest good thing we give it and when we most need it, spit it back out at us.
 I cannot tell you how often when I have been quiet and just listened, something so tiny, so seemingly insignificant will come to mind and that’s just the little boost I need for the moment.